ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/writing-tests.md

 ### @test:AfterEach

 The function specified after this annotation will be run after each test within the test suite is run.
-This can be used for repeatedly cleaning up test-level aspects before every test function.
+This can be used for cleaning up the test-level aspects  repeatedly before every test function.

 ***Example:***